pesegal/mini-cluster/readme.md

 # Mini Cluster
 This is a learning project where I am trying to simulate a simple microservice cluster and to try out different tools and ideas.

+There are now two versions of this project.
+One based on deployment via Kubernetes, and the other using Hashicorp utilities: Consul and Vault.
+To see the Consul and Vault based implementation check out the `consul-value-example` branch.

-Some of the things I want to try are:
+These are the ideas I want to explore:

 __Infrastructure Tooling / Utility__
-1. Service Discovery (Consul)
+1. Service Discovery
-2. Configuration Managment (Consul)
+2. Configuration Management
-3. Dynamic Secrets Management (Consul + Vault)
+3. Dynamic Secrets Management
-4. Service Mesh + L7 Routing (Envoy Proxy)
+4. Service Mesh + L7 Routing
-5. Distributed tracing (Perf Monitoring)
+5. Distributed tracing
-6. API Gateway Integration?
+6. API Gateway Integration

 __Message Passing Techniques__